jakwuh/webtip/tips/30-08-2017/Readme.md

 I plan to set up a CI/CD process soon in order to deploy dailytip automatically as soon as I push a new commit to the repository.
-The most important step of CI as I see is having a good tests coverage.
+The most important step of CI as I see it is having a good tests coverage.

 [`gemini`][1] and [a plenty of other tools][2] provide tooling for regression testing using screenshots.
 This is a simple, chip and, well, rather reliable way of covering visual contents of a webapp with tests.